gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### IDE integration improvements

-#### Idea Plugin uses targetCompatibility for each subproject to determine module and project bytecode version
+#### IDEA Plugin uses targetCompatibility for each subproject to determine module and project bytecode version

 The Gradle [IDEA plugin](userguide/idea_plugin.html) generates configuration files allowing a Gradle project to be developed using IntelliJ IDEA.
 Previous versions of Gradle did not consider `targetCompatibility` settings for Java projects when generating IDEA configuration.
-This behavior has been improved, so that the generated IDEA project will have a 'bytecode version' matching the highest targetCompatibility value of all imported subprojects.
+This behavior has been improved, so that the generated IDEA project will have a 'bytecode version' matching the highest `targetCompatibility` value of all imported subprojects.
 For multi-project Gradle builds that contain a mix of `targetCompatibility` values, the generated IDEA module for subprojects deviating from the project bytecode version will include an override for the appropriate 'module bytecode version'.

 #### Scala support for Intellij IDEA versions 14 and later using 'idea' plugin